Piggybank/piggybank.github.io/aboutme.md

 try drinking milk or eating whole wheat bread.

+## Who am I?

+I love drawing and telling stories.
+I love it so much that it's my full-time job!
+I've been working in the entertainment industry for almost a decade on shows, film and game development projects, both for clients and for myself.  art is fun!

+### Where am I?

 This is an experiment with using github pages and Beautiful Jekyll as a foundation for a blog, as part of my decades-long quest to find the "perfect blog".

-Often, updates will happen here as a result of procrastination on more important things, like the rough animation work that I should be working on right now for a client, or [more juicy pin-ups for my Patreon](https://patreon.com/garbunkle).
+Often, updates will happen here as a result of procrastination on more important things, like the rough animation work that I should be working on right now for a client, or drawing [more juicy pin-ups for my 18+ Patreon](https://patreon.com/garbunkle).

 I also have a [bear blog](https://piggybank.bearblog.dev/), and a blog on my 18+ site, [garbunkle.art](https://garbunkle.art/).
 You can find even more links over at my [linktr.ee](https://linktr.ee/garbunkle)

+Lastly, don't forget to grab the RSS link for this blog!
+With that link, you'll be able to easily keep up with my updates without needing to visit the page every day. :3

+thanks for reading <3